jgm/gitit/README.markdown

   the wiki's pages will be stored.
 If it does not exist, gitit will create it on startup.

-- `gitit-users` is a file containing user login information (with hashed passwords).
+- `userFile` is a file containing user login information (with hashed passwords).
 If it does not exist, gitit will start with an empty list of users.
-Gitit will write a new `gitit-users` file on shutdown.
+Gitit will write a new `userFile` on shutdown.

+- `templateFile` is a file containing an HTML template for the wiki pages.
+  If it does not exist, gitit will create a default template.
+(For most purposes, this can be used just as it is, but some users may wish to customize the look of their wiki.)  `templateFile` is an `HStringTemplate` template.

 - `staticDir` is the (relative) path of a directory in which static content (javascript, CSS, images) is stored.
 If it does not exist, gitit will create it on startup.

-- `wikiLogo` is either `Nothing` (no logo) or `Just "/url/of/logo"`.
-  By default, the logo is set to `/img/logo.png`, so the easiest way to change the logo is just to copy a new file to `static/img/logo.png`.
-  Be sure to use an absolute URL.

-- `wikiTitle` is the title that will be shown on the browser's title bar, together with the name of the page being viewed.

-- `wikiFooter` is raw HTML that will be inserted in the footer of every page.

 - `tableOfContents` is either `False` or `True`.
 If it is `True`, a table of contents (derived from the page's headers) will appear on each page.